erikmartino/ls3/homebrew-ls3-setup/SETUP.md

 ### Repository Issues
 - Ensure the `homebrew-ls3` repository is public
 - Verify the repository name follows the `homebrew-<name>` convention
-- Make sure the Formula directory exists (even if empty initially)
+- Make sure the Casks directory exists (even if empty initially)

 ### Release Issues
 - Check that your git working directory is clean